mehditr/QuantWorld/content/project/internal_projectVIII/GARCH.md

 Is there a significant difference between traditional fashioned way and ML techniques?

-I have to mention that this experiment is just a glimpse of many experiments, however in realy market, we have to check both approaches by more techniques.
+I have to mention that this experiment is just a glimpse of many experiments, however in the real market, we have to check both approaches by more techniques.

 # Required Libraries